kubernetes-sigs/cli-utils/pkg/kstatus/README.md

 * __InProgress__: The actual state of the resource has not yet reached the desired state as specified in the resource manifest, i.e. the resource reconcile has not yet completed.
 Newly created resources will usually start with this status, although some resources like ConfigMaps are Current immediately.
-* __Failed__: The process of reconciling the actual state with the desired state has encountered and error or it has made insufficient progress.
+* __Failed__: The process of reconciling the actual state with the desired state has encountered an error or it has made insufficient progress.
 * __Current__: The actual state of the resource matches the desired state.
 The reconcile process is considered complete until there are changes to either the desired or the actual state.